-169. Procedure for posting directions and public notices
+199. Procedure for posting directions and public notices

-- (1) All general directions, regulations, and public notices issued under this Chapter shall be published by posting them prominently on the police website and also by posting notices in the office of the District Magistrate, Tehsil office, and Panchayat office of the local area as well as in the locality affected, by affixing copies in conspicuous places near the building or place to which the notice specially relates, or by announcing it by the beating of drum or by advertising in local newspapers and other media or by any other means as the Deputy Commissioner of Police may deem fit: - Provided that the Deputy Commissioner of Police may, on being satisfied that it is in public interest to bring any regulation into force with immediate effect, make such direction or regulation without previous publication and publish it as above within 48 hours of it coming into force - (2) If any direction or regulation made under this section relates to any matter falling in the State List as per the provisions Article 239AA of the Constitution of India, with respect to which there is a provision in any law, rule or bylaw of the State Government, Corporation or of the Municipal or Local Authority, such regulation shall be subject to such law, rule or bylaw and shall require concurrence of the State Government, Corporation or the Municipal or Local Authority as the case may be.
+- (1) All general directions, regulations, and public notices issued under this Chapter shall be published by posting them prominently on the police website and also by posting notices in the office of the District Magistrate, Tehsil office, and Panchayat office of the local area as well as in the locality affected, by affixing copies in conspicuous places near the building or place to which the notice specially relates, or by announcing it by the beating of drum or by advertising in local newspapers and other media-English or Hindi, or by any other means as the Superintendent of Police/ Deputy Commissioner of Police may deem fit. - Provided that the Superintendent of Police/Deputy Commissioner of Police may, on being satisfied that it is in public interest to bring any regulation into force with immediate effect, make such direction or regulation without previous publication and publish it as above within 48 hours of it coming into force. - (2) If any direction or regulation made under this section relates to any matter with respect to which there is a provision in any law, rule or by law of the Corporation or of any other Municipal or Local Authority in relation to public health, convenience or safety of the locality, such regulation shall be subject to such law, rule or bylaw. - (3) If any direction or regulation made under this section relates to any matter falling in the Eleventh or the Twelfth Schedule of the Constitution of India, such regulation shall require concurrence of the Municipal or Local Authority as the case may be.